stanvanlier/stanvanlier.github.io/_pages/about.md

 ---

-A passionate data engineer with an great interest in Data Science, Machine Learning and Data Analytics.
+A passionate data engineer with a great interest in Data Science, Machine Learning and Data Analytics.

 I enjoy problem solving, I am very driven, and have a keen eye for detail, making me very suitable for data-related projects.
 Please contact me for more details on my previous work experiences.